hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 A `network_profile` block supports the following:

 * `network_plugin` - (Required) Network plugin to use for networking.
-Currently supported values are 'azure' and 'kubenet'.
+Currently supported values are `azure` and `kubenet`.
 Changing this forces a new resource to be created.

 -> **NOTE:** When `network_plugin` is set to `azure` - the `vnet_subnet_id` field in the `agent_pool_profile` block must be set.